shkwon98/robl_sample_codes/README.md

-Code fragments for simple functional verification, demonstration, proof of concept, or practice.
+Code fragments for simple functional verification, demonstration, proof of concept, or just practice.